-Far from being a mythical test that demands the knowledge of an experienced mechanic, there are simple steps that you can take for the best possible change of your car passing first time, with flying colours.
+Far from being a mythical test that demands the knowledge of an experienced mechanic, there are a few simple steps that you can take for the best possible chance of your car passing first time, and with flying colours.
 Here’s a ten-point check that can be done and dusted in ten minutes.

 The Ten-Minute MOT check

 30% of all MOT failures are down to lights or indicators (GOV.UK) so it makes sense to start your MOT check here.
 Begin by checking your headlamps, rear lights, hazard lights, and indicators.

 Ideally you should ask someone to help check that your brake lights are operating as they should when you press the brake; however, if there’s no one around you can reverse back up to a white or reflective wall which will allow you to check them yourself.